 Should I consider cataract surgery for my PRA-affected dog?
 Should my dog get an ERG before deciding on cataract surgery to assess if there is good retina behind the cataracts?

 In the past, conventional wisdom was a dog with PRA was not a candidate for cataract surgery, because its retina would not be capable of useful vision even if the cataract surgery were technically successful.
 This assumed two premises, which were generally accepted as true at the time.
 First, cataract surgery should be delayed until the cataracts were mature, and the dog was essentially blind from the cataracts.
-Second, complications from surgery were frequent, and success rates were “modest.”
+Second, complications from surgery were frequent, and success rates were "modest."
 However, things have changed.
 Success rates are higher, complication rates are lower, and the restoration of vision is better.
 So, a dog with PRA may in fact be a good candidate for such surgery.
 The decision for surgery comes down to cost vs. benefit.
 It could be argued that a dog with a late onset, slowly progressive form of PRA, such as prcd, and with a cataract interfering with central vision, should be considered for cataract surgery in order to best preserve whatever vision it has for as long as possible.
 Whether this makes financial sense is a decision for the owner.
 An ERG, done in a reliable fashion by an expert, will provide more information for making a fully informed cost/benefit decision regarding surgery.
 If the fundus (retina seen at the back of the eye) is visible, then an ERG should not be necessary.
 But if the fundus is not visible because the cataract is mature, then a good ERG can be useful.
 If surgery is considered, doing it before the cataract is mature is most helpful.
 Gonioscopy utilizes a contact lens prism allowing us to visualize the drainage angle of the eye.
 If abnormal this could indicate a potential for glaucoma post-operatively, which is blinding and painful.
-We also use the Retcam II, a highly sophisticated ocular camera that photographs an image of the angle of the eye.
 Finally ocular ultrasound utilizes a piezoelectric ultrasound probe that is non-invasive and provides detail of the anatomy of the eye.
 We cannot see beyond the lens due to cataract.
 This tells us if there is a retinal detachment or any other abnormalities we need to know about before doing cataract surgery.
 Ultrasound Biomicroscopy (UBM) uses a 35 MHz probe and gives us a detailed view of the anterior structures of the eye including the iridocorneal angle and ciliary cleft (both needed to assess your dog for glaucoma).
 This affords a more accurate assessment of the potential for glaucoma than gonioscopy.
 A copy of results is given to you upon your pet’s release and findings will be discussed with you.
 As well a written report will be provided with an assessment of all findings.
 Overall, careful examination determines which of these pre-operative tests are recommended.

 WHAT IF MY DOG IS A GOOD CANDIDATE FOR SURGERY?